Ph055a/OSINT_Articles/README.md

 # OSINT_Articles
 Collection of OSINT articles to get you started in understanding OSINT techniques.

-These articles have been shared between the OSINT Team community, you can find us on keybase for more.
+These articles have been selected because they stand as an example of how researchers use OSINT techniques to conduct online investigations.

 ### Social Media
 - [OSINT Investigations On Tumblr](https://www.secjuice.com/tumblr-osint/)